Searsrafael/github-slideshow/_posts/0000-01-02-Searsrafael.md

+---
 layout: slide
 titel: "Welcome to our second slide!"
-Your text
+---
+Jibber Jabber
 Use the left arrow to go back!
-Jibber Jabber